Tguntenaar/Tguntenaar/README.md

 # Hi there, how are you? 👋

-I'm a tech optimistic full stack native developer working in the web3 space.
+I'm a tech optimistic full stack native developer working on React Native and Near applications.
 Reach out to me if you want to have a chat!
 As an enthusiastic learner, I am always seeking new opportunities to expand my knowledge and skills.

 Feel free to contact me via [email](mailto:thomasguntenaar@gmail.com)📫, and we can discuss other ways to communicate further if needed 💬.

-Besides coding, my interests lie in space travel and everything related to it.
+Besides coding, my interests lie in space travel, skydiving and other extreme sports.
 Additionally, I enjoy staying active and am currently learning kickboxing

-If you are running a lightning node ⚡ and want to open more channels then lfg.
-If not [look into it](https://docs.theroadtonode.com/) :)
+If you are running a lightning node ⚡ and want to open more channels, let me know!

-- 🔭 I’m currently working on [Near Social's DevHub](https://near.social/devgovgigs.near/widget/gigs-board.pages.Feed)
+- 🔭 I’m currently working on [Near Social's DevHub](https://near.social/devgovgigs.near/widget/gigs-board.pages.Feed) and multiple mobile applications
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and Flutter
+-
 <!--
 **Tguntenaar/Tguntenaar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.